BayBE — A Bayesian Back End for Design of Experiments¶

 🫖 Find tasty espresso machine settings

-BayBE provides a general-purpose toolbox for Bayesian Design of Experiments, focusing on making this procedure easily-accessible for real-world experiments.
+BayBE provides a general-purpose toolbox for Bayesian Design of Experiments, focusing on making this procedure easily accessible for real-world experiments.

 🔋 Batteries Included¶